hoisie/web/Readme.md

 ## Overview

-web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
+web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra or web.py.
 It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
 Some features include:

 * Routing to url handlers based on regular expressions
 * Secure cookies
 * Support for fastcgi and scgi
 * Web applications are compiled to native code.
-This means very fast execution and page render speed ( benchmarks coming soon :)
+This means very fast execution and page render speed
 * Serving static files

 ## Installation

+Make sure you have the a working Go environment.
+See the [install instructions](http://golang.org/doc/install.html). web.go targets the Go `weekly` release.
+Go is a fast-changing language, and it's easier to keep with the weekly branch than to maintain separate branches.

+To use web.go with Go's `weekly` branch:
-1. Make sure you have the a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html). web.go targets the 'release' tag.
-To get the release tag, simply run `hg update -r release`.
-If you're running an outdated version of Go, or a version near the , it likely won't compile.
+1. Run `hg update -r weekly`.
+If you're running an outdated version of Go, or the `release` version, it likely won't compile.
-2. Make sure that $GOROOT is set. web.go installs itself as a Go package, so it requires $GOROOT.
-See Go's install instructions for more information about $GOROOT.
 2. git clone git://github.com/hoisie/web.go.git
 3. cd web.go && make install